-Perhaps, one of the most efficient ways to apply illustration techniques in design both as a visual and functional element are mascots of different types.
-Mascots are images, usually personified, which in most cases represent the brand, product or service identity and therefore become its symbolic convention via all the application or website.
+Perhaps, one of the most efficient ways to apply illustration techniques in design, both as a visual and functional element, is mascots of different types.
+Mascots are images, usually personified, which in most cases represent the brand, product, or service identity and therefore become its symbolic convention via all the applications or websites.

-Mascot as a graphic design object needs great attention as they have to represent the nature of the brand or product.
-Mascot becomes the element of identity and inter-connector between the user and the product.
-In many cases, a mascot is the basic element of communication and interaction, therefore in different states, it can become the basic way to deliver the message to the user.
+Mascot as graphic design object needs great attention as they have to represent the nature of the brand or product.
+The mascot becomes the element of identity and inter-connector between the user and the product.
+In many cases, a mascot is the basic element of communication and interaction; therefore, in different states, it can become the basic way to deliver the message to the user.

-Obviously, mascots are very helpful in interfaces: they liven up the general process, catch up user’s attention, become the memorable element, create important support for a stylistic concept and make the illusion of direct communication with the user.
-Also, wisely used in illustrations featuring actions or interactions, the mascot can become a good way to avoid using too much copy on the screen and in this way save space for other important elements of layout or just more “air” also really needed to create a good perception of data on the screen or page.
+Obviously, mascots are very helpful in interfaces: they liven up the general process, catch up user’s attention, become a memorable element, create important support for a stylistic concept, and create the illusion of direct communication with the user.
+Also, wisely used in illustrations featuring actions or interactions, the mascot can become a good way to avoid using too much copy on the screen and, in this way, save space for other important elements of the layout or just more “air” also really needed to create a good perception of data on the screen or page.

 Tutorials and tool-tips

-One of the good ways to use the illustration in UI is diverse tutorial screens and any kinds of tool-tips.
+One of the good ways to use illustration in UI is diverse tutorial screens and any kind of tooltips.
 In this case, they fully reveal their potential in explanation and clarification.
-The options can be totally diverse from simple icon-like to artistic and sophisticated ones.
-Illustrations of this kinds become a good way to boost usability minimizing the necessity of using the copy on the screens.
-They are particularly efficient in apps for kids and youngsters as they usually feel this sort of explanations more user-friendly.
+The options can be totally diverse, from simple icon-like to artistic and sophisticated ones.
+Illustrations of this kind become a good way to boost usability, minimizing the necessity of using the copy on the screens.
+They are particularly efficient in apps for kids and youngsters as they usually feel this sort of explanation is more user-friendly.

 Theme and style illustrations

-Illustrations of this kind are usually applied in a user interface basically to provide visual support of the general stylistic concept and perhaps the topic of the app or a website as well as events, seasonal features and so on.
-Their main purpose is to support all the functional elements of the layout with general harmonic and attractive appearance of the screen or page.
-It should also be mentioned that in some cases illustration of this type can add the element of gamification or more artistic feel to the whole product.
-In one of our previous articles, considering the points of creating potentially viral UI/UX design, we mentioned that one of the ways is to add some unique, custom and stylish visual elements so that people wanted to share them with the others as well as satisfy their aesthetic needs.
-Illustration has a great potential in this perspective.
+Illustrations of this kind are usually applied in a user interface basically to provide visual support of the general stylistic concept and perhaps the topic of the app or a website, as well as events, seasonal features, and so on.
+Their main purpose is to support all the functional elements of the layout with a general harmonic and attractive appearance of the screen or page.
+It should also be mentioned that in some cases, illustrations of this type can add the element of gamification or a more artistic feel to the whole product.
+In one of our previous articles, considering the points of creating potentially viral UI/UX design, we mentioned that one of the ways is to add some unique, custom, and stylish visual elements so that people wanted to share them with others as well as satisfy their aesthetic needs.
+Illustration has great potential in this perspective.

-Obviously, this article is only the start of the discussion of multiple and diverse functions of illustration in UI design and we are going to continue it in further articles sharing our studio experience.
-However, even the general basics mentioned today are still the strong support of the most important position about UI design process: any elements of the interface should be purposeful and functional, supporting the user, enhancing usability and providing the solid basis of positive user experience and problem-solving.
-Illustrations are not the exception and their application in the interface should be thoroughly thought-out and accomplished with the target user in mind at every stage of the process.
+Obviously, this article is only the start of the discussion of multiple and diverse functions of illustration in UI design, and we are going to continue it in further articles sharing our studio experience.
+However, even the general basics mentioned today are still the strong support of the most important position of the UI design process: any elements of the interface should be purposeful and functional, supporting the user, enhancing usability, and providing a solid basis of positive user experience and problem-solving.
+Illustrations are not the exception, and their application in the interface should be thoroughly thought-out and accomplished with the target user in mind at every stage of the process.